-David Saltzman: Sure, Ben.
+David Saltzman: Sure, Elizabeth.
 Prior to tax reform, U.S. corporations generally were not taxed on the income earned by their foreign subsidiaries until the cash was actually repatriated to the U.S. as a taxable dividend.
 And, if a U.S. multinational pledged to permanently reinvest foreign earnings abroad, it would benefit from favorable financial accounting treatment.
 Specifically, the group’s foreign earnings would be tax-effected at the lower effective foreign tax rate, rather than at the higher U.S. tax rate that reflects the U.S. tax costs of repatriating those earnings.

 In this case, a few basic rules underpin ITW’s tax planning.
 First, a distribution from a corporation to its shareholders is taxable as a dividend only to the extent of its current or accumulated earnings and profits, or (“E&P”.)
 If the corporation has no E&P, a distribution of property is generally treated as a tax-free return of capital that reduces the tax basis in the corporation’s shares.
 Here, ITW’s upper-tier holding company did not have any E&P and was able to demonstrate it had very substantial tax basis in its shares (another issue that the IRS contested in this case).
 In contrast with a U.S. consolidated group, the earnings of a lower tier subsidiary do not tier up to a foreign parent.
 Only a dividend brings up those earnings.
 ITW avoided bringing up the earnings of its lower tier operating subsidiaries by loaning the funds up to the foreign parent.
 Because the foreign parent had no earnings, its distribution to the U.S. taxable group was simply a tax-free return of capital that lowered the tax basis in its stock.

-Ben Simmons: Can a U.S. parent be taxed even if there is no actual repatriation of cash?
+Elizabeth Smith: Can a U.S. parent be taxed even if there is no actual repatriation of cash?

 David Saltzman: Well, even absent a dividend, a U.S. corporation can be currently taxed on the foreign earnings of a “controlled foreign corporation” or a (“CFC.”)
 Prior to tax reform, this was most likely to occur when a CFC received passive income sometimes referred to as Subpart F, which includes interest, dividends and royalties.
 In addition, a CFC can be treated as paying a deemed dividend if it invests in U.S. property, which includes a loan from a CFC to a domestic entity.
 So if one of ITW’s controlled foreign corporations had simply loaned money back to the U.S. group, a dividend would have resulted.